sourcesoft/coinsquare-challenge/README.md

 - As requested, form validations are implemented in client only (no async server validations)
 - To keep the code simple no Thunks or Sagas are used to handle XHR.
+- Tests are not 100% covered but there is one for each type of test just to showcase an example.

 #### Libraries Used:

 - React
 - Redux
 - styled-components
-- Webpack, Jest, Babel, Express
+- Webpack, Jest, Enzyme, Babel, Express